- About

 In the 1970s, JEA produced electricity using just one type of fuel, oil.
 In 1973, the oil embargo caused the price of oil per barrel to quadruple.
 For many years, JEA customers benefited from the production of electricity using solid fuel.
 Natural gas prices were high and solid fuel was economical.
 A couple of years ago, natural gas prices plummeted, and JEA was able to meet the electric demands of our customers at a low cost.
 The 2014 Polar Vortex then caused natural gas prices to skyrocket.
 The market price for fuel fluctuates based on demand.

-JEA now has a diverse generation fleet by using solid fuel, natural gas and some solar and biogas.
-In addition, JEA will have nuclear power through a purchase power agreement by 2021.
+JEA now has a diverse generation fleet by using solid fuel, natural gas and some solar, biomass, biogas and nuclear.
 This allows JEA to produce electricity based on economics.
 And these savings are passed on to our customers.

 Brandy Branch Generating Station